amunchet/altamont-interview/README.md

 Thank you for your interest in Altamont Company.
 Please remember this project is not meant as a bar for entry - the purpose is for you to understand the technologies the position uses and facilitate further discussion.

+Any questions, please contact Chester Enright at cenright AT altamontco DOT com.

 Thank you!